brendancer/TImeBlock/README.md

 We were provided with starter HTML and CSS.

-Operating instrucions:
+## Operating Instrucions:\

 Upon page load, the user is provided with a block for each hour of the standard workday.
-They can click inside the boxes and type in appointments.
-After hitting the save button, the appointment is entered into localStorage so that it will persist through a refresh or reload of the page.
-Because after a day, the user will probably want to remove the previous appointments and start a new day, a "Clear Yesterday's Appointments" is included this button will clear Local storage and refresh the page.
+-Click inside the boxes and type in appointments.
+--_a textarea box appears to collect your appointment data_ -Click the save button,
+--_your appt is stored in local storage_
+-To clear previous appointments and start a new day, click "Clear Yesterday's Appointments" --_local storage is cleared and page is reloaded_